 Targets: Internal and external oblique muscles (the muscles that run along the side of your core), outer glutes, abductors, hips and hip flexors.

-How to do a Side Plank Crunch + Partner Foot Tap:
+How To Do A Side Plank Crunch and Partner Foot Tap

 Each partner starts in a modified side plank position, or knee down side plank position.
 With one knee bent at 90 degrees on the mat and other leg extended long.
 And one forearm on the mat, shoulder stacked over elbow.